awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 Port 443 \(UDP and TCP\)
 This port is used for registration and authentication using HTTPS\.
 It must be open to all IP address ranges in the `EC2` subset in the Region that the WorkSpace is in\.

 Typically, the web browser randomly selects a source port in the high range to use for streaming traffic\.
-Amazon WorkSpaces Web Access does not have control over the port the browser selects\.
+Amazon WorkSpaces Web Access does not have control over the port that the browser selects\.
 You must ensure that return traffic to this port is allowed\.

-Amazon WorkSpaces Web Access prefers UDP over TCP for desktop streams, but falls back to TCP if UDP is not available as follows:
-+ Amazon WorkSpaces Web Access will work on Chrome and Firefox even if all UDP ports are blocked except 53, 80, and 443, using TCP connections\.
+Amazon WorkSpaces Web Access prefers UDP over TCP for desktop streams, but falls back to TCP if UDP is not available\.
+If all UDP ports are blocked except 53, 80, and 443, Web Access will work on Chrome and Firefox using TCP connections\.

 ## Whitelisted Domains and Ports<a name="whitelisted_ports"></a>